informalsystems/sovereign-ibc/docs/architecture/adr-001-transfer-module-implementation.md

 identify the token type when crafting the related appropriate transfer message.
 Here existing RPC methods can assist.

+## Available RPC Methods

+To facilitate the interaction with the `IbcTransfer` module, two RPC methods are
+available:

+- `transfer_mintedTokenName`: Queries the `minted_token_id_to_name` state to
+  retrieve the token name for a given token ID.
+- `transfer_mintedTokenId`: Queries the `minted_token_name_to_id` state to
+  obtain the token ID for a given token name.

+Additionally, worth noting there is an RPC method as `transfer_moduleId` that returns the address of the `IbcTransfer` module.

 ## Concrete Scenario among Three Sovereign Rollups

 Let's assume that the ICS20 application is deployed on three Sovereign rollups